 - Commercial Class builds on your experience in improv and puts it to use in a very practical way (book paying jobs! get into the union! get exposure!)

 - Scene Study will teach you how to analyze a script, understand your character, react to your partner and bring personal life experiences and real, honest nuances into a scene.
 It will teach you to "act" without the "acting" part.
-Actors are story tellers.
+Actors are storytellers.
 The "acting" should never take you out of the story.

 - Cold Reading will help you in what may seem to be a scary place: the audition room.
-Auditioning and Acting are two separate skills that both need to be learned to do well in this industry.
+Auditioning and Acting are separate skills that need to be learned to do well in this industry.

-When in LA, agents and casting directors like to see that your training is done in Los Angeles by reputable teachers or from a known program or school.
-If you can't move to LA right away, and you're not in one of the smaller markets such as SF or Chicago, don't give up just yet.
+When in LA, agents and casting directors like to see your training done in Los Angeles by reputable teachers or from a known program or school.
+If you can't move to LA right away and you're not in one of the smaller markets such as SF or Chicago, don't give up just yet.
 Find a community college or local theater to take classes at.
 Make sure this is even something you want to do before you drop everything and move.

-Define Success For Me
+Define Success for Me

-- Put in the Time – This is key.
+- Put In the Time.
+This is key.
 You need time to train, time to build your resume, time to meet people, time to meet the people that know those people, time to meet the people who know those people who know those people… which brings me to my next point:

-- Build your Network – Meet people.
+- Build Your Network.
+Meet people.
 Do projects with people.
 Be courteous and kind and helpful to people.
 Hollywood is smaller than you think.

-- Hone your Talent – Everyone is born with certain talents, acting included.
+- Hone Your Talent.
+Everyone is born with certain talents, acting included.
 Some are just naturally better at it than others.
 At the same time, talent also comes with training and practice.
 If you're brand new, don't stress about it.
 Everyone gets better.

-- Work your Butt Off – Work means training and honing your craft, sure, but it also means figuring out who you are and what kind of parts you can play so you can develop your "type" and market yourself properly.
+- Work Your Butt Off.
+Work means training and honing your craft, sure, but it also means figuring out who you are and what kind of parts you can play so you can develop your "type" and market yourself properly.
 Work means getting good headshots that reflect your "type" and retaking them every few years or when your "look" changes.
 Work means amassing enough footage to create a reel so you can reach out to agents, managers and casting directors.
 Work means "bringing it" to every audition and performance you do.
 Easy, right?

 If you don't have an agent, do as many independent and student films you can.
 If you aren't booking jobs, take more classes.
 If you aren't getting auditions, write, produce and act in your own web series or short films.
 If you can't do that, get out there and meet people (noticing a trend?).
-Do something everyday to bring yourself closer to your goal.
+Do something every day to bring yourself closer to your goal.
 Create every day.
-While you may not ever win an Oscar, at least you'll be doing something that you love.
+While you may never win an Oscar, at least you'll be doing something you love.

 Must-Have Books for Actors